Apache Axiom 1.3.0 Release Note

 and that class loader is set as the context class loader when

-is used.
+StAXUtilsis used.
 Note that this is basically the use case for which the per class loader maps were originally designed. - For whatever reason, the

-will prevent that class loader from being garbage collected.
+XMLInputFactory/XMLOutputFactoryinstance keeps a strong reference to the thread context class loader set when the instance was created.
+In that scenario, ifStAXUtilsis used with a thread context class loader that is set to any class loader other than the one that loadedStAXUtilsor one of its parents, thenStAXUtilswill prevent that class loader from being garbage collected.
 This type of behavior has been reported for the default StAX implementation in the Oracle JRE; Woodstox is probably not affected.

 The scenario for which the per class loader feature was designed is probably very rare.
 As shown above, that scenario is always prone to class loader leaks.
 Therefore this feature has been removed without replacement in Axiom 1.3.0, and

-now always loads the StAX implementation visible to its own class loader.
+StAXUtilsnow always loads the StAX implementation visible to its own class loader.
 Note that this mode was already supported in Axiom 1.2.x, but it was not the default. - A StAX implementation is loaded by a class loader that is neither the

 class loader that loads StAXUtils nor one of its parent class loaders,